The Best Spanish Podcasts for All Levels & Learners

 As a non-native teacher and parent of bilingual kids myself, speaking all day isn’t enough: I need good input too!
 While I love my Spanish shows on Netflix, the flexibility of podcasts can’t be beat: you can improve your proficiency while commuting to work, folding laundry, or exercising.
 Win-win!

 Here are the best Spanish podcasts out there, whether you’re a beginner or looking to brush up on your advanced skills.
 I even include some suggestions for kids at the end.
 If you are here specifically looking for podcasts in Spanish for kids, click here to jump straight to my suggestions for children.

 The Best Spanish Podcasts for Free

 Personally, I get frustrated when I think I’ve found a great new resource and then realize it’s not free.
 I don’t mind paying for quality; I just like to know up front.
-So here are your totally podcasts in Spanish with totally free audio that stands on its own (even if transcripts or other perks are paid options).
+So here are your podcasts in Spanish with totally free audio that stands on its own (even if transcripts or other perks are paid options).

 Levels: Intermediate to Advanced.